Faculty of Liberal Arts & Sciences

 School of Interdisciplinary Studies

-Through the School of Interdisciplinary Studies, OCAD U offers programs that afford students the opportunity to choose a path that crosses disciplinary boundaries and integrates leading-edge approaches with traditional art and design disciplines.
+Through the School of Interdisciplinary Studies, OCAD University offers programs that afford students the opportunity to choose a path that crosses disciplinary boundaries and integrates leading-edge approaches with traditional art and design disciplines.

-OCAD University offers students the opportunity to follow a path that crosses disciplinary boundaries in several ways:
+OCAD U offers students the opportunity to follow a path that crosses disciplinary boundaries in several ways:

-- Students can study Digital Futures as an undergraduate program, a graduate master's program and graduate part-time diploma program.
+- Students can study Digital Futures as an undergraduate program, a graduate master's program or graduate part-time diploma program.

 - Minors are available in more than a dozen disciplinary fields and allow students to add a secondary field of study to their overall program.